Each person interested in joining a kayak trip is requested to read this page.

 Accurate expectations are important.

-These trips are best suited to able-bodied people who prefer to maintain a positive attitude during occasional challenging moments.
+All our trips are best suited to able-bodied people who prefer to maintain a positive attitude during occasional challenging moments.
 Those who enjoy our trips the most tend to read our website in detail before making reservations.

 The "Butterfly way" evolved during more than a quarter-century of paddling on Haida Gwaii; it is a considerate method of wilderness travel, most appreciated by team players.